marcuslacerda/ciandt-stack/readme.md

 A detailed report from coverage can be found at cover folder in project's path.

+## Continuous Delivery

+### Skipping a build
+If you don’t want to run a build for a particular commit any reason add [ci skip] or [skip ci] to the git commit message.
+Commits that have [ci skip] or [skip ci] anywhere in the commit messages are ignored by Travis CI.

 ## Production
 ```
 $ gcloud app deploy -v production